ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

 automatically trigger an import in Galaxy, updating the search index with the latest information about the role.

 You create the integration using the ``setup`` command with your API token.
 You will also need an account in Travis, and your Travis token.
-Once you're ready, use the following command to create the integration:
+Once you are ready, use the following command to create the integration:

 .. code-block:: bash